-In this benchmark, we compared the infrastructure performance of five major AI gateways.
-OpenRouter, SambaNova, TogetherAI, Groq, and the AI/ML API using the Llama 3.1 8B model.
+In this benchmark, we compared OpenRouter, SambaNova, TogetherAI, Groq, and the AI/ML API using the Llama 3.1 8B model.
 Since each gateway offers different variants of the Llama 3.1 8B model (such as Instruct, Turbo, and Instant), we applied a normalization strategy to ensure these variations did not affect the performance comparison.

 You can see our methodology here.

-We wanted to examine how AI gateways handle optimization given that token counts can vary significantly for long prompts.
+We wanted to examine how AI gateways handle optimization, since token counts can vary significantly across long prompts.

 Since the token count is the same across all providers for short prompts, our comparison focused entirely on latency:

-You can enter the token count information and see the cost comparison of the gateways for Llama 4 Scout (17Bx16E) model.
+You can see the cost comparison for the Llama 4 Scout (17Bx16E) model with 1 million output/input tokens.

 You can read more about LLM pricing.